What Makes Landscape Photography Fine Art?

 October 7, 2018

-One may often come across the term fine art to describe landscape photography and it can be confusing.
+One may often come across the term fine art to describe landscape photography and it can be confusing as to what this refers to.
 Some people assume that all kinds of photography are art.
 On the other hand, some people are unsure why landscape photography comes under ‘Fine Art’.
+Well, it doesn’t always, but it certainly can.

 There are certain factors that, when fulfilled and compared to the photographer’s effort, can subjectively outline how landscape photography can be fine art.
 But first, it’s crucial that we draw a line between what necessarily are, two different concepts; not all fine art photography necessarily involves landscapes, and not all landscape photographs can be described as fine art photography.